joelfiddes/TopoSCALE-CCI/README.md

 ## NetCDF dimensions
-- long amd lat are named but do not exist.
+- long amd lat are named as dimensions but do not exist.
-- an index of 1: N points exists instead
+- Each point is indexed as 1:Npoints corresponding to order in coordinates file
 - time is in hours since start of period
 - time step is 6h